trevordbunch/cis411_lab0/labreports/LAB_ggn10.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+The config.yml file orchestrates the entire CI/CD process of the project.
+It defines the entire pipeline fo the project and adapts to the different needs of specific projects.
+A CircleCI pipeline is the full set of processes that run when work is done on the project.
+The pipeline coordinates jobs and defines workflow.

 - What do the various sections on the config file do?
+  - Jobs are the starting points of the config.
+They are a collection of steps, which run commands/scripts as required.
+The executor declared is a docker along with the specified image for the primary container.
+  - Steps are collection of executable commands required to complete you job.
+The 'checkout' step checks out the source code for the specific job.
+  - Caches store non-vital data the help run jobs faster.
+They can be saved and restored for ease of use.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+When a CI build is successful, it means that the build was built in a way to deliver working software into the hands of the user in the quickest fashion.
+This is done through the process of building, testing, and releasing software efficiently.
+Practically, this build is bug-free and functional.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+In order to make this project ready for delivery, I would figure out how this project/code is going to be delivered to the users.
+We have integrated the code correctly using circleCI.
+Now, we need to deliver the changes to the user.

 # Step 6: Merging the feature branch
 * The output of my git commit log